phoebewong/Harvard-DS-animation-contest/SubmissionTemplate.md

 - *use this file as a template for your submission, editing and inserting your own information and work appropriately.*
 - *for help with formatting a markdown file like this one, visit https://guides.github.com/features/mastering-markdown/*
-- *for examples of how to format the code portion of your submission, look at the .R and .jpynb files in the repo*
+- *for examples of how to format the code portion of your submission, look at the .R and .ipynb files in the repo*
 - ***IMPORTANT: make sure to name this file firstnamelastname_submission.md***

 If you are directly editing this file, don't forget to delete everything in this top section before submitting!